Lose Your Mummy Tummy–Diastasis Recti & Why Crunches are BAD for You

 Want to Lose Your Mummy Tummy?
 Find out how and Find out Why Crunches are BAD for you!
 This is seriously very important information about Diastasis Recti and is not just for moms.

-Have you ever heard about that?
+Have you ever heard of Diastasis Recti?

-Well, being attractive is good for your mental and emotional health, but there is more going on here.
+I mean, being attractive is good for your mental and emotional health, but there is more going on here.

 Having worked in the fitness industry for 18 years, one common complaint I’ve heard from many postpartum moms is that their bellies seem to get BIGGER– not smaller–the more they work their core.